sammancoaching/website/_learning_hours/refactoring/identify_paragraphs.md

 # Identify Paragraphs in Long Methods

 [Long function]({% link _code_smells/long_function.md %}) is a common code smell.
 Learning to identify paragraphs that can be extracted as methods is often a good strategy in this situation.
 This learning hour is about understanding concepts and people will probably not be able to use this technique fluently without a follow-up session.
+It is adapted from a longer session that is detailed [in this repo](https://github.com/LearnWithLlew/RefactoringToCleanerCode.Slides).

 ## Learning Goals